 The 2021 census will mark the first time that the census is conducted primarily online.
 The ONS’ target is to have 75% of census returns completed online, with the remainder completed on traditional paper forms.
 Most households will receive a unique code in the post which will allow them to complete their census returns online.

-The ONS has put provisions in place to support households that may have difficulty accessing an online census.
+The ONS will put provisions in place to support households that may have difficulty accessing an online census.
 Households in some areas will receive a paper form to start with, and any household will be able to receive a paper form on request.
 The ONS also plans to provide in-person support sessions in some locations (e.g. in public libraries).

 The ONS proposes asking three new questions in the 2021 census, covering: